Our decoration methods

 - If a customer has already had their logo embroidered but does not have access to the digitized file, it is still very helpful to have a photograph of the last embroidery they did.
 This helps us both match the previous (approved) design as closely as possible and show us what modifications have already been made to the official logo that the customer may not notice/be aware of.

 - If a design has a high level of detail or a high stitch count it can be beneficial to consider a printed applique or type of patch.
 We have access to several different types of patches that may meet the customer’s needs in a more cost-effective way.

 - If a design is very large an applique should be considered.
 This uses colored twill to cover large monochromatic areas of the design in order to reduce the stitch count.
 It is also great for large lettering.

 - This method can accommodate logos with finer details and smaller text better than embroidery.

 - Transfers are available in many different finishes, we will recommend the right one(s) for your selected garment.

-- Full color and PMS matching is available, as well as reflective.
+- Full color and PMS matching are available, as well as reflective.